Skip to main content

 Apply to do research

-If you're interested in participating in the phage research course, apply through the link below.
+If you're interested in participating in the phage research course, we encourage you to apply!
+Registration has closed for this year, but when it re-opens, a link will be provided on this page to apply.
 Please also ask a teacher to fill out our easy recommendation form (no formal letter of recommendation needed).
 Applications with teacher recommendations will be given priority.

-If you are a teacher recommending a student for this research, please click the button below to submit an honest assessment of the student's qualifications (formal recommendation letter not required):
+If you are a teacher recommending a student for this research, you can submit an honest assessment of the student's qualifications (formal recommendation letter not required).
+This form will be made available on this page once registration opens.

 Eligibility